ldynia/git-workshop/readme.md

 Zum teufel!
 Did it happen what I think it happened?
 Yes you just experience the mysterious ***Force*** that was first introduce to in **Episode IV** (1977).

-Because git constantly tracks for the changes added and removed to your project and instantly creates snapshot of the changes at any time you rare able to commit or discard the changes.
+Because git constantly tracks for the changes added and removed to your project and instantly creates snapshot of the changes at any time you are able to commit or discard the changes.
 In this case our change was action of remove the files, which we discarded with `git checkout` command.

 ## Tagging
 Additionally interesting feature that Git has to offer is ability of tagging specific commits.
 Tagging is a convenient solution for marking milestones in software project.